 General introduction to the legal framework for M&A

 It is generally stated in Japan that an M&A transaction is defined as a transaction where control of a target company is transferred, regardless of transactional form.
 In this regard, M&A transactions can generally be grouped into three categories: (1) stock transfers; (2) business transfers; and (3) statutory mergers and other corporate restructuring transactions.

 i Stock transfers

-In Japan, an ordinary resolution at a general shareholders' meeting requires a simple majority for approval and a special resolution requires two thirds.
-In order for a buyer to acquire one third or more of the outstanding shares of a listed target company, the buyer is obligated to make a tender offer or use the takeover-bid (TOB) procedures contained in the Financial Instruments and Exchange Act, known as a 'mandatory TOB procedure'.
-If a buyer intends to purchase two thirds or more of the outstanding shares of a listed target company through the TOB procedure, the buyer is obligated to purchase all shares tendered and offered by the shareholders of the listed company, even if the buyer expressly announces an upper limit of the number of shares which the buyer intends to purchase (referred to as the 'mandatory obligation to purchase all of the offered shares in the TOB procedure').
+In Japan, an ordinary resolution at a general shareholders' meeting requires a simple majority for approval and a special resolution requires two-thirds.
+In order for a buyer to acquire one-third or more of the outstanding shares of a listed target company, the buyer is obligated to make a tender offer or use the takeover bid (TOB) procedures contained in the Financial Instruments and Exchange Act, known as a 'mandatory TOB procedure'.
+If a buyer intends to purchase two-thirds or more of the outstanding shares of a listed target company through the TOB procedure, the buyer is obligated to purchase all shares tendered and offered by the shareholders of the listed company, even if the buyer expressly announces an upper limit of the number of shares that the buyer intends to purchase (referred to as the 'mandatory obligation to purchase all of the offered shares in the TOB procedure').

 ii Business transfers